-Due to COVID-19 restrictions, our summer programs will be held virtually until further notice.
+Due to COVID-19 restrictions, our programs will be held virtually until further notice.

 Programs tailored for college prep and college students include:

 - SAT/ACT Prep

 - Just Write: College Applications

 Due to the individualized nature of our programs, time slots are scheduled in the order in which registration forms are received.